dcdpr/did-btcr2/chapters/CRUD-Operations.md

 To check its hash, compute the SHA256 of the ::Genesis Document:: canonicalized using the [JSON Canonicalization Scheme](https://www.rfc-editor.org/rfc/rfc8785) (JCS).
-The computed hash must be equal to the ::Genesis Bytes::.
+The computed hash MUST be equal to the ::Genesis Bytes::.
 If it is not, this is an INVALID_DID_DOCUMENT_CONSTRUCTION error.

 To check that it is conformant, transform the ::Genesis Document:: into the
 ::Initial DID Document:: by replacing the placeholder DID with the **did:btcr2** identifier being resolved.
-The transformed document must be a conformant DID document according to the DID core v1.1 specification.
-If it is not, this is an INVALID_DID_DOCUMENT error.
+The transformed document MUST be a conformant DID document according to the [DID core v1.1](https://www.w3.org/TR/did-1.1/) specification.
+If it is not, the algorithm MUST result in an INVALID_DID_DOCUMENT error.

 #### Algo 8.
 Process Beacon Signals {.tabbed .unnumbered}